 My research considers how demographic, social safety net, and economic shifts in the U.S. affect low-income families with children.
-With graduate training in social policy, I use quantitative analytic techniques to study low-income families, drawing from the theories, concepts, and methods of social demography, developmental psychology/child development, and family sociology.
+With graduate training in social policy, I use quantitative analytic techniques to study low-income families, drawing from the theories, concepts, and methods of social demography, developmental psychology/child development, economics, and family sociology.
 I publish in journals that reach a variety of audiences, use a wide range of large-scale datasets, and draw on methodological techniques from several disciplines.
 The goal of my research is to consider how public policy can improve the lives of low-income people, and in particular children.

 My research falls into four broad areas: 1) Children's living arrangements: household sharing, multigenerational families and grandfamilies, 2) Economic insecurity and the wellbeing of low-income families, 3) Refundable tax credits and the social safety net, and 4) Family processes among economically vulnerable families.